behreajj/AseLottieExport/README.md

 ![Screen Cap 1](screenCap1.png)

-This an [Aseprite](https://www.aseprite.org/) extension to export sprites to the [lottie](https://lottiefiles.com/) file format.
+This an [Aseprite](https://www.aseprite.org/) script to export sprites to the [lottie](https://lottiefiles.com/) file format.
 Aseprite is an "animated sprite editor and pixel art tool."
 Lottie is a file format for animated vector graphics based on [JSON](https://en.wikipedia.org/wiki/JSON).

 This script has no import functionality, and no plans to ever add any.

+*This script was developed and tested in Aseprite version 1.3.6 on Windows 10.*

 Lottie is similar to [SVG](https://en.wikipedia.org/wiki/SVG).
 For this reason, this export works much like Aseprite's built-in SVG export for still images, or like the animated SVG export from [AsepriteAddons](https://github.com/behreajj/AsepriteAddons).